DHJariwala/is601-hw8/README.md

 This is part of course IS601.

 ## Requirements
-1. ✅ Put the screenshot of your image in your Docker account here.
+1. ✅ Put the screenshot of your image in your Docker account here.<br>
 Below image is from Docker Desktop images tab.
 ![Image in Docker Desktop](screenshots/docker_image.png)